shivanirajput12/react-netflix-gpt-project/README.md

 - Build moviecard
 - TMDB image cdn found
 - Made the browse page cool with tailwind css
-- Created usePopularMovies custom hook
+- Created useUpcoming and useTopRated movies custom hook

 # Planning of our application